jagregory/abrash-black-book/src/chapter-32.md

 However, the counter-argument seems compelling as well—nothing beats higher resolution for producing striking graphics.
-Given that, and given that John Bridges was kind enough to make his mode set code available, I'm going to look at 360x480 256mode next.
-However, bear in mind that the drawbacks of this mode are the flip side of the strengths of 320x400 256-color mode: Only one graphics page, and direct setting of the monitorregisters.
+Given that, and given that John Bridges was kind enough to make his mode set code available, I'm going to look at 360x480 256-color mode next.
+However, bear in mind that the drawbacks of this mode are the flip side of the strengths of 320x400 256-color mode: Only one graphics page, and direct setting of the monitor registers.
 Also, this mode has a peculiar and unique aspect ratio, with 480 pixels (as many as high-resolution mode 12H) vertically and only 360 horizontally.
 That makes for fairly poor horizontal resolution and sometimes-jagged drawing; on the other hand, the